SiyuanHuang95/SUG/README.md

-# 3D Transfer Learning - PointDAN
+# Domain Generalization for 3D Point Cloud

 ## TODO List

-[X] Split one dataset to different domains, and fake it as the Source_s and Target_s
-    [X] random split -> should save the random index to reproduce the experiment [X] Give the acc report on the another dataset
+[X] Give the acc report on the another dataset

 [ ] Set the data path with config

-[ ] Add config parse
+[x] Add config parse

-[ ] should bind the volume of logs/ with local host
+[x] should bind the volume of logs/ with local host

 ## Requirements

+### Setup from scratch
-- Python 3.6
+- Python 3.8
-- PyTorch 1.0
+- PyTorch 1.8.0
+- others from requirements.txt

 ### Docker Environment
 1. Ensure that you have installed Docker, NVIDIA-Container toolkit